metametadata/carry/docs/user-guide.md

 <h2>HOF</h2>

-One the solutions is to use a higher-order function (HOF) `dispatching-to-either` which will assemble a handler (see [example](/examples/#spec-splitting-hof)):
+One of the solutions is to use a higher-order function (HOF) `dispatching-to-either` which will assemble a handler (see [example](/examples/#spec-splitting-hof)):

 ```clj